magsenche/hanazono/docs/maths/geometric_deep_learning.md

 - enable ignoring the internal structure of objects and are suitable for modeling non-rigid deformations, such as those found in the human body

 ## Geodesics
 Among all the curves connecting points $u$ and $v$ on a manifold, we seek $\gamma$ that minimizes the length functional.

 `Geodesic`
 :  It is a generalization of the notion of a "straight line".
 Curve representing in some sense the shortest path (arc) between two points in a surface, or more generally in a Riemannian manifold.

-??? question "What the basic idea of geometric deep learning"
-    Applying deep learning to surfaces or manifolds while respecting and preserving their underlying geometry

-??? question "Relation between convolution and shift-invariant linear operator"
-    Convolutions are linear shift-equivariant operations, and any shift-equivariant linear operator is a convolution.